Recidvst/scrambling-letters/README.md

 - Initiate a Scrambler instance by calling Scrambler() with a valid selector or data-attribute.
 - If you wish to add configuration, pass Scrambler an object containing config options (see below).

-#### Warning:
-- Scrambler will keep text that lives inside a sub-tag like a span or link, but will eat any markup.
-This will be addressed in a later version, but for now best practice is to use quite granular targeting.
-- Of course, you can target generic tags but avoid certain elements by using something similar to this: ':not(.no-scramble)'.

 ### Configure
 You can configure your Scrambler instance by passing an object.
 The available options are as follows: